-These burgers are simply the best and I’m so proud that they’re featured in my Anti-Inflammatory Diet Meal Prep book.
-Reducing inflammation is something you hear a lot about and I want to make it easy.
-I want that for you so much so that I am running an 8-week Anti-inflammatory Restart Nutrition Program.
-We’ll discuss more about that, but I also want to talk about how making Easy Chickpea and Black Bean Veggie Burgers is the perfect healthy, vegetarian friendly, delicious burger recipe that you can make in minutes.
+These veggie burgers are the absolute best flavorful, protein-packed lunch or dinner, and I’m so proud that they’re featured in my Anti-Inflammatory Diet Meal Prep book.
+Reducing inflammation is something you probably hear a lot about and I want to make it easy and seamless for you to incorporate into your diet.
+I want that for you so much so that I created an 8-week Anti-inflammatory Restart Nutrition Program for you to follow for even more support.
+We’ll discuss more about that, but I also want to talk about how making Chickpea Patties is the perfect healthy, vegetarian friendly, delicious burger recipe that you can make in minutes.
 Let’s break down why they’re so good for you and how you can whip them up tonight.
-And I also want to chat lowering inflammation with you as well.

 The anti-inflammatory power of beans

 I’m all about lowering inflammation through food and it’s easier than you might think.
 All of the recipes in my book (and blog!) are really simple to make, are plant-based and focused on reducing inflammation in the body.
 I work with a lot of folks who are on a cancer journey, have an autoimmune disease, are working through blood sugar or cardiovascular challenges and many of them struggle with pain and fatigue.
 It’s really critical to be able to make healthy food fast so that you’ve got it on hand for the good days as well as the hard days.
 Whether that’s your health or just a very busy family or work life, this recipe for Chickpea Patties is for you.